alvi31182/domain-logic/README.md

     private function validateUuid(string $uuid): void
     {
         if (!Uuid::isValid($uuid)) {
-            throw new InvalidArgumentException("Invalid UUID format from ClientId.");
+            throw new InvalidArgumentException("Invalid UUID format from OrderId.");
         }

         if (substr($uuid, 14, 1) !== '7') {
-            throw new InvalidArgumentException("Invalid UUID version from ClientId.
+            throw new InvalidArgumentException("Invalid UUID version from OrderId.
 Must be version 7.");
         }
     }
 }